top of page

 Christina Irakleous

 I am a multidisciplinary researcher and visual artist specializing in Human-Computer Interaction, Data Visualization, and Scientific Imaging.
-With a strong foundation in both Fine Arts and emerging technologies like AR/VR and Machine Learning, my work bridges science and art to explore innovative applications in astronomy, spectroscopy, and space imaging.
-Currently completing my MSc in Media Technology at Leiden University, I focus on lunar data analysis and interactive visualization.
-My work has earned international recognition, and I am passionate about science communication, making complex ideas accessible through creative engagement.
+Combining a strong foundation in the visual arts with technology, my work bridges science and art to create innovative applications for the experts and the general public.
+During my MSc thesis and internship, I focused on lunar data analysis and interactive 3D visualization prototypes for future lunar missions.
+My work in astrnomical imaging has earned international recognition, has been published to magazines and presented to conferences.
+As a person I am passionate about science communication, and making complex ideas accessible through creative engagement.

 Awards & Nominations: